chrispaynter/architecture/Microservices/Microservices and Modular Monoliths.md

 - **Avoid doing aggregation**
   - Can lead to core business processes being baked into a third party tool
   - If you need to do aggregation, use the Central Aggregating Gateway or
-- Avoid doing protocol writing
+- **Avoid doing protocol rewriting**
+  - i.e From XML to JSON
+  - Pipes should be dumb, endpoints should be smart.